-- (a) The actions required by section 16-345-3(b) of the Regulations of Connecticut State Agencies shall not be performed by contractors. - (b) Each Operator shall define the limits of blasting near its Pipeline Facilities including: - (1) setting limits on the peak particle velocity based on Pipe material, Pipe size and geologic conditions; - (2) requiring monitoring of peak particle velocity utilizing appropriate equipment to ensure that the maximum peak particle velocity is not exceeded; and - (3) conducting a leakage survey at the end of each blasting sequence for a distance considered adequate to ensure the integrity of the Pipeline Facilities. - (c) Each Operator shall have a program to inspect excavation activities in the vicinity of their Pipeline Facilities that includes: - (1) each calendar year performing a number of inspections at least equal to 2.5 percent of the previous calendar year's number of excavation tickets received; - (2) no more than 25 percent of the inspections on excavations being performed by the Operator or by contractors working for the Operator; - (3) inspections only being conducted by personnel other than those who performed the markout; and - (4) the risk-based selection of inspections, considering the type and duration of excavation activity, the proximity to Pipeline Facilities, the proximity to critical facilities, and the past experience with the excavator.
+- (a) For purposes of this section: - (1) "Excavation Ticket" means a notification provided by an excavator to the central clearinghouse, as defined in section 16-345(4) of the Connecticut General Statutes. - (2) "Markout" means the process of marking the approximate location of an underground facility on the surface with paint, flags or stakes pursuant to section 16-345-5 of the Regulations of Connecticut State Agencies. - (b) The actions required by section 16-345-3(b) of the Regulations of Connecticut State Agencies shall not be performed by contractors. - (c) Each Operator shall define the limits of blasting near such Operator's Pipeline Facilities including: - (1) setting limits on the peak particle velocity based on Pipe material, Pipe size and geologic conditions; - (2) requiring monitoring of peak particle velocity utilizing appropriate equipment to ensure that the maximum peak particle velocity is not exceeded; and - (3) conducting a leakage survey at the end of each blasting sequence for a distance considered adequate to ensure the integrity of the Pipeline Facilities. - (d) Each Operator shall have a program to inspect excavation activities in the vicinity of such Operator's Pipeline Facilities that includes: - (1) for each calendar year, performing a number of inspections at least equal to 2.5 percent of the previous calendar year's number of Excavation Tickets received; - (2) not more than 25 percent of the inspections on excavations performed by the Operator or by contractors working for the Operator; - (3) inspections only being conducted by individuals other than those who performed the Markout; and - (4) the risk-based selection of inspections, considering the type and duration of excavation activity, the proximity to Pipeline Facilities, the proximity to critical facilities, and the past experience with the excavator.